ferdinandhubbard981/mediasite-download/README.md

 ## How to Run

-To run the project, use the created symlink as follows:
+To download a video, run the following command from any directory:

 ```sh
 mediasite-dl -v "video_url" -a "audio_url" -o "output_file_name.mp4"